Skip to content

 Response Header

 Displays a list of the HTTP response headers (name and value).
-If the request received a 200 OK code back, it's displayed in green, if it receives an error code back, it's displayed in red.
+If the request receives a 200 OK code, it is displayed in green; if it receives an error code, it is displayed in red.

 soap_definition_editor_response_headers